secondlevel/NYCU-110-2-Natural-Language-Processing/README.md

 The argument behind the --directory is the directory under the experiment.
 The argument behind weight is the weight that needs to multiplicate with predicted probability.

-**Before you do the ensemble method, you should do the all commends below.**
+**Before you do the ensemble method, you should do all commends below.**

 The weight of RoBERTa should be 0.4.
 ```bash